sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-create-an-faq-page/index.md

 ## Setting the page live

-Now that we’ve created the page and made sure it works as supposed, all that’s left is to move it to the live environment - in other words, to production.
-This can be done by clicking the blue button “Copy to production…” on the left side bar.
+Now that we’ve created the page and made sure it works as supposed, all that’s left is to move it to the live environment.
+This can be done by clicking the blue button “Copy to live…” on the left side bar.

-When you click on the button, you’ll get a pop-up asking you to confirm that you wish to move all the changes to production.
-You don’t need to move all of the changes at the same time, though: if you have made multiple changes to different pages, you can pick and choose which ones you want to move to production.
+When you click on the button, you’ll get a pop-up asking you to confirm that you wish to move all the changes to live.
+You don’t need to move all of the changes at the same time, though: if you have made multiple changes to different pages, you can pick and choose which ones you want to move to live.

-A word of warning here, as well: if you've made changes directly to your production environment, those changes will be overwritten and this action cannot be undone.
+A word of warning here, as well: if you've made changes directly to your live environment, those changes will be overwritten and this action cannot be undone.

 Success - the FAQ page is now created and live on our marketplace!
 You can see the result below.
 This tutorial might end here, but the journey